How this works

 Are these NIFs real?

 No. They are random numbers that only satisfy the check-digit formula.
-They are meant for testing forms, databases and integrations — they do not correspond to real taxpayers and must not be used as if they did.
+They are meant for testing forms, databases and integrations.
+They do not correspond to real taxpayers and must not be used as if they did.

 What is a NIF generator for?